Alexandroupolis: Wine Festival

 Until the 1980s in the city, the Wine Festival was held under the auspices of the Greek National Tourism Organization (EOT).
 This celebration revived after 25 years, in the summer of 2013 at the initiative of the Municipality of Alexandroupolis and is the city's greatest cultural event.
 The city's and Evros's regional unit cultural associations offer red and white local wine along with various meats.

+Nautical Week

+In the summer of 2022, the Municipality of Alexandroupolis revived the "Nautical Week" after many years.
+This fest takes place in July and includes a number of events and activities, which aim to highlight the seamanship and the special relationship of Alexandroupolis and its people with the sea.

 Ecopark "Altinalmazis"

 Since May 2017, Alexandroupolis has a new 1400-seat garden theatre in "Ecopark Altinalmazis ", where various cultural events such as theatrical performances and concerts are held.
 It has an area of 135,597 sq.m.
 (80 acres) and has a refreshment, walkways, green spaces and kiosks.
 This park is named after Konstantinos Altinalmazis, Alexandroupolis's longest-serving mayor (1925–29, 1929–33, 1933–37,1937-41).